oracle-livelabs/cloud-database-services/exadata-database-service-on-cc/lab2/lab2-create-vmcluster-network.md

 ### Objectives

--   Create a VM Cluster Network resource
+-   After completing this lab, you should be able to create a VM Cluster Network resource

 ### Prerequisites

 This lab requires completion of the following:

+* Completion of **Lab1**

 * You must plan on allocating host names, subnets and a range of IP addresses for network interfaces on the client network and the backup network are required.
 The client network and the backup network require separate subnets.

 * Oracle recommends that you register the host names and IP addresses for the Exadata Database Service on Cloud@Customer network interfaces in your corporate Domain Name System (known as DNS).

-* Completion of Lab1

 ## Task 1: Create a VM Cluster Network resource